 Education & Workforce Development

-The Partnership is working to engage employers in revamping Career & Technical Education (CTE) programs in public schools and colleges.
-This includes support for initiatives like Computer Science for All.
+The Partnership is working to engage employers in aligning Career & Technical Education (CTE) programs in the city’s public high schools with current industry trends and needed skills.
+This includes support for initiatives like Computer Science for All and the CTE Industry Scholars Program.

-The Partnership supports city goals of expanding opportunities for work experience for students and unemployed New Yorkers.
+The Partnership supports the city’s goals of expanding opportunities for work experience for students and unemployed New Yorkers through bringing an industry voice to workforce development efforts.

 Over 60 percent of public high school students in the class of 2016 are not college or career ready.